tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 this purpose, the simulation will construct 2 eNodeBs with different UE measurement configuration, and the UE will perform handover from one cell to another.
 The UE will be located on a straight line between the 2 eNodeBs, and the handover will be invoked manually.
-The simulation duration is 2 seconds and the handover is triggered at +1.0s.
+The duration of each simulation is 2 seconds (except the last test case) and the handover is triggered exactly at halfway of simulation.

 The `lte-ue-measurements-handover` test suite covers various types of configuration differences.
 The first one is the difference in report interval,